airbytehq/airbyte/docs/integrations/sources/postgres.md

 - Use Postgres v9.3.x or above for non-CDC workflows and Postgres v10 or above for CDC workflows
 - Allowlist the IP address `34.106.109.131` to enable access to Airbyte
-- For Airbyte Cloud (and optionally for Airbyte OSS), ensure SSL is enabled in your environment
+- For Airbyte Cloud (and optionally for Airbyte Open Source), ensure SSL is enabled in your environment

 ## Setup guide